cirosantilli/rails-cheat/readme.md

 will create a migration template that adds a string column named `column_name` to table TableName.

+Other standard migration generate names follow.

+Remove column from table:

+    rails generate migration RemovePartNumberFromProducts part_number:string

+Create a new table:

+    rails generate migration CreateProducts name:string part_number:string

+You will probably want to leave this to a `generate model` command.

 List all migrations, including where we currently are:

     rake db:status